Long before joining Kids Alive Peru, Karen Ponce dreamed of creating a place of safety, faith, and growth for women who had experienced violence.

 Walking by Faith

 Karen’s role has not been without challenges.
-Limited resources often mean difficult decisions, especially in communities where needs are great.
-Staff turnover has also tested the team.
+There communities have a great need for support, and disasters can strike unexpectedly.
 Yet through each difficulty, Karen has seen God’s hand at work.

 A Family Transformed

-Among the many stories of transformation, one stands out to Karen: a mother named Amelia and her daughter, Isabel (pseudonyms).
+Among the many stories of transformation, one stands out to Karen: a mother named Amelia and her daughter, Isabel (pseudonyms for safety).
 Amelia first joined Hope Center workshops after a neighbor invited her.
-Through devotionals, baking, and sewing classes, she began to rebuild her confidence and sense of community.
+Surrounded by a caring community through devotionals, baking, and sewing classes, she discovered the encouragement and belonging that helped her rebuild her confidence.

 Later, Amelia confided in the team about violence her daughter had experienced.
-The Hope Center responded with an integrated approach—providing food and clothing, legal support through a partnership with IJM, and psychological care.
+The Hope Center responded by providing food and clothing, getting legal support in order, and tending to psychological needs with professional care.
 Today, Amelia is part of a network of women survivors supporting one another, while Isabel and her siblings participate in children’s clubs and workshops.

-For Karen, their story reflects the heart of the ministry: holistic care that restores dignity and creates lasting change.
+For Karen, their story reflects the heart of this ministry: holistic care that restores dignity and creates lasting change.

 Giving Her All

-She knows from experience that service sometimes requires more than professional skills.
+She knows from experience that service requires not only professional skills but also a servant’s heart and the love of Jesus.
 “Sometimes I’ve had to sing, decorate, lead workshops—whatever is needed to serve with love.”

 Living Out “Justice that Heals.
 Bonds that Mend.”